team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 });
 ```

 > **Leela**: There.
-By adding something we call a "negation test", we forced the production code to make little bit more sense by writing these tests that describe what is not supposed to happen.
-This is a larger topic, but perhaps we'll cover it somewhere else more in detail.
+I've reduced the "evilness" of the code by adding something we call a "negation tests".
+By writing tests that describe what is not supposed to happen we forced the production code to make a little bit more sense.
 >
-> Additionally, as a practice, the "evil pairing -mentality" produces code that is very robust for the sake of refactoring, and also helps programmers hone their TDD-mojo a little bit.
+> And if you are wondering where the name "evil pairing" comes from, it comes from playing **unit-testing ping-pong** in such a way that the production code is always written in the most evil way, ie. it is non-sensical for real life, yet still makes the tests green.
+The only way out of this is to force sense in production through unit tests.
 >
+> You can tell coders are evil pairing from the evil laughter.
+>
+> As a practice, this "evil pairing -mentality" produces code that is very robust for the sake of refactoring, and also helps programmers hone their TDD-mojo a little bit.
+>
-> But however important this may be, it is slightly off-course.
+> But I digress.
+However important this may be, it is slightly off-course.
 What is relevant is that asyncFn supports evil pairing as line of thinking.
 Motor on?

 ### Chapter 6: The multiplicity challenge and the enlightenment